FinnVehlhaber/consistent-scientific-style/README.md

 ### Writing

 - Simple enumerations with oxford comma before “and”
-  - e.g. *I need to buy sugar, flour, and chocolate)*
+  - e.g. *I need to buy sugar, flour, and chocolate*
 - Long text enumerations with nonbreaking space “~”, separated by semicolon, and enumerated with (i), (ii)…
   - e.g. *I need to buy (i)~sugar; (ii)~flour; and (iii)~chocolate*
 - Units should be typeset in $\mathrm{}$ style
   - e.g. ```$\omega = 7.29\times10^{-5}\,\mathrm{rad/s}$```
-- Acronims should be only introduced once
+- Acronyms should be only introduced once
-   - e.g. "this is a challenge idetified by the United Nations (UN)"
+   - e.g. "this is a challenge identified by the United Nations (UN)"
    -

 ### Variables
+- named according to either scientific convention (e.g. ```$P$ is a power```) or given a sensible name
 - Scalar constant: roman uppercase (e.g. ```$T\in \mathbb{R}$ is the sampling time```)
 - Scalar functions: roman lowercase (e.g. ```$r(h)$ is the density as a function of altitude```)
 - Matrices: bold roman uppercase (e.g. ```$\mathbf{B}$ is the incidence matrix```)